 Glutamic Acid is familiar if one turns over their container of protein powder and sees "glutamic acid".
 Why not glutamine instead of glutamic acid?
 "The reason is that the acid hydrolysis stage of the analysis converts the glutamine into glutamic acid, releasing ammonia.
 Thus the glutamic acid level actually represents the combined levels of glutamine and glutamic acid." (ref).
 One can figure out the amount of glutamine in the glutamic acid content fairly easy.
 In animal proteins such as whey, casein, milk, and egg proteins 50% is actually glutamine.
 In plant proteins such as soy, 80% is glutamine.

 in Layman's Terms

-Several studies have shown that smaller peptides are better absorbed than larger peptides and regularly manufactured protein.
+Several studies have shown that smaller Peptides

 are more readily absorbed than free-form amino acids, thus producing a greater insulin reaction.

 compared to whole-protein foods had a greater increase in amino acid levels.